barak/djview4/nsdejavu/npsdk/README.txt

-This is extracted from the netscape plugin sdk.
+This is extracted from the mozilla plugin SDK.
-We should probably resynchronize with firefox headers.
+Tri-licensed under NPL 1.1 / GPL 2.0 / LGPL 2.1.